CSC207-2022F-UofT/course-project-team-flash/README.md

 | run_quiz  | 60% | 57% |

 Note: For most classes, using the testing method provided by the professors, only input data to presenter is being tested (80% of classes).
-Note: Taking that into account, a maximum of under 80% of lines can be tested.
+Note: Taking that into account, a maximum of ~ 70-80% of lines can be tested.

 ## Final Notes
 Usage of Java Swing does not allow for MacOS users to see button text, due to the choice of colours.